plfa/plfa.github.io/src/plfa/part2/Inference.lagda.md

 must decide whether `Γ ⊢ M ↓ A` holds, or its negation.

 Our proof is constructive.
-In the synthesised case, it will either deliver a pair of a type `A` and evidence that `Γ ⊢ M ↓ A`, or a function that given such a pair produces evidence of a contradiction.
-In the inherited case, it will either deliver evidence that `Γ ⊢ M ↑ A`, or a function that given such evidence produces evidence of a contradiction.
+In the synthesised case, it will either deliver a pair of a type `A` and evidence that `Γ ⊢ M ↑ A` holds, or a function that given such a pair produces evidence of a contradiction.
+In the inherited case, it will either deliver evidence that `Γ ⊢ M ↓ A` holds, or a function that given such evidence produces evidence of a contradiction.
 The positive case is referred to as _soundness_ --- synthesis and inheritance succeed only if the corresponding relation holds.
 The negative case is